Case Clients: Andrew & Elizabeth

 Andrew and Elizabeth only know what they know.
 As they approach this new stage of life, they want an expert to help them make the right decisions for their family so they don’t have to worry about it.
 They are going to be busy enough building a family and managing their jobs.

-Andrew and Elizabeth were excited to get started with a financial planner who did more than just help with investments, they needed help with everything related to finances.
+Andrew and Elizabeth were excited to get started with a financial planner who did more than just help with investments.

 • A low cost tax-efficient investment strategy for retirement

 • Cash flow planning to help figure out how to use their surplus for college, retirement, and everything in between

 • Life insurance analysis to make sure their family was protected against events that could drastically hurt their financial picture